tkerby/flipperzero-firmware-wPlugins/README.md

 # Atari SIO Peripheral Emulator for Flipper Zero

 sio2flip is a Flipper Zero application that emulates SIO peripherals for Atari 8-bit computers.
+The project is still in its early stages, and currently offers limited support for floppy disk drives.

+## What's tested

-The project is still in its early stages, and currently, only limited support for Floppy Disk Drives is implemented.
-However, it appears to be quite functional, allowing booting from various types of ATR image files.
+The app has been tested with the PAL version of the Atari 800XL.
+It appears to be quite functional, allowing the system to boot from various ATR image files.
+The following features have already been implemented:

+- Device status command (0x53)
+- Sector read and write commands (0x52, 0x57, 0x53)
+- Disk formatting commands (0x21, 0x22)
+- Commands for reading and writing PERCOM configuration (0x4E, 0x4F)
+- US Doubler mode is emulated (with either 38400 Bd or 57600 Bd).
+- Support for 90K, 130K, 180K, 360K, and 720K ATR disk images
+- 128- or 256-byte sectors are supported
+- Up to four floppy disk drives can be emulated.

 ## Wiring